Chair: Sharon J. Zondag

 In the late 1980's and early 1990's, comprehensive forest management plans were developed by a consulting forestry firm, American Forestry Consultants, for both watershed areas.
 Since then, and up until the early to mid 2000's, forestry initiatives took a back seat to other critical water supply issues, such as the construction of a water filtration plant and the re-construction of Penn Forest Dam.

 Following several reports in early 2000 which focused on the potential timber value on the properties, particularly in the Tunkhannock Watershed, a report was commissioned by the Authority which resulted in Silvicultural Recommendations for Selected Stands in The Tunkhannock Creek Watershed by Brooks Forestry and Resource Management in January, 2005.
-The recommendations from this report are being followed to this day.
+The recommendations from this report are being used to this day under the guidance of the Authority’s Consulting Forester, Woodland Management Services.

 In 2011, following over a year of negotiations, the Authority entered into a conservation easement with The Nature Conservancy (TNC) that was part of TNC's Working Woodland's Program.
 TNC is an international private nonprofit organization whose mission is to preserve the plants, animals, and natural communities that represent the diversity of life on Earth by protecting the lands and waters they need to survive.
 The outcome of this arrangement was the development of a comprehensive Forest Management Plan (FMP) that became Forest Stewardship Council or FSC® certified in 2012.
 FSC ® is the preeminent sustainable forest certification entity in the world today.
 The FMP has the following overarching goals that will drive the management activities on the Authority properties:

 The vision for all properties within TNC's Working Woodlands, is to restore and sustain high quality ecological values within economically productive forests.
 The Authority properties serve as the primary and secondary drinking water supply for over 116,000 customers, and as such have considerably high conservation value.
 In addition, the mesic till barrens community type of the Pocono Plateau, which dominates several thousand acres of Authority property, is home to rare and endangered species of plants, birds and insects and is considered to be the only natural community of its kind in the world.